sstevens2/sstevens_pubscrip/README.md

 	bin.
 It goes though each linnean classification level and removes any marker gene hits below the set cutoffprob. value.
 It then looks for a classification matching above the cutoffperc. value specificed.
+#### filterbylen3.py
+	This script takes a fasta file and filters out reads/contigs which are below your minlen cutoff.